fy-create/JavaSerialPort/README.md

 [Link](https://github.com/flylb1/JavaSerialPort/wiki)

 ### License
-JavaSerialPort is licensed under the [Apache 2 License](http://www.apache.org/licenses/LICENSE-2.0.html), meaning you can use it free of charge, without strings attached in commercial and non-commercial projects.
+JavaSerialPort is licensed under the [Apache 2 License](http://www.apache.org/licenses/LICENSE-2.0.html), which means you can use it for free and without strings attached in commercial or non-commercial projects.

 ### Class Diagram
 ![Class Diagram](https://cloud.githubusercontent.com/assets/8717254/6818187/7a203752-d2e6-11e4-9618-9b077ad5461f.png)